Are you Heartstopper fan? I’ve compiled the 16 absolute best books like Heartstopper

 Good reads rating: 3.91

 One of the top lgbtq+ graphic novels you should read is Nimona.
-It's an adorable lgbtq+ fantasy graphic novels with dragons, shape-shifters and brilliant characters.
-It also features a great mlm romance perfect if you're looking for books like Heartstopper
+This adorable lgbtq+ fantasy features dragons, shape-shifters and incredible characters.
+It also features a great mlm romance perfect if you’re looking for books like Heartstopper

-There is so much to love about this!
 The storyline kept me hooked and I binge read this in one sitting.
-The plot is action-packed and full of twists.
-The humour was excellent.
-And the banter between the characters is genuinely very funny.
+The action-packed plot is full of twists.
+And the banter between the characters is hilarious.

 Good Reads Rating: 4.15

-If you like the found family trope then you need to read this graphic novel.
-It executes the found family trope so perfectly!
+Did you enjoy the friendship group in Heartstopper?
+Then you’ll love on a Sunbeam.
+This profound graphic novel executes the found family trope perfectly.
 It also features beautiful artwork and an emotional storyline.

-This has such a creative concept and world.
-The graphic novel format worked so perfectly and really helped to bring it to life.
-The storyline is non-linear.
-Flashbacks of Mia's experience at boarding school are woven into the plot.
-Non-linear storylines are quite hit and miss for me.
-But it worked perfectly .
-And it merged together really well at the end.
+The creative concept works perfectly and the beautiful artwork brings it to life.
+The non-linear storyline weaves flashbacks of Mia’s boarding school experience into the plot.
+Non-linear storylines are quite hit and miss but it merges together perfectly at the end.

-If you're looking for a more emotional storyline then this graphic novel is 100% worth picking up.
-The story is deeply emotional.
-And will have you in tears by the end.
+If you’re looking for a more emotional storyline then this graphic novel is 100% worth picking up.
+The emotional story will have you in tears by the end.

 Good Reads Rating: 4.30